 If you want to be really thorough, you could also say,

-And if you’re not going to make the 5 o’clock deadline, I want to you to tell me as soon as you know that, and certainly no later than 4:30pm.”
+And if you’re not going to make the 5 o’clock deadline, I want you to tell me as soon as you know; certainly no later than 4:30pm.”

 Once more, look the other person right in the eye and let them state “OK” (or at least give a very unambiguous nod!)